-§ 16 Submission and assessment of Master's thesis
+§ 16 Submission and assessment of master thesis

-- (1) The deadline for submission of the thesis is four months after the topic was assigned.
+(1) The deadline for submission of the thesis is four months after the topic was assigned.
 The topic and task must be limited in such a way that the candidate should be able to complete the thesis within the given time frame.
-If an application is made by the student, the examinations board may, in exceptional and justifiable cases, extend this deadline once by up to six weeks.
-The application must be made immediately after the event justifying an exceptional deadline extension has occurred and addressed to the chairperson of the examinations board.
-The application must include a statement from the student's supervisor. - (2) Three copies of the Master's thesis must be submitted to the examinations board before the deadline.
+If an application is made by the student, the examination committee may, in exceptional and justifiable cases, extend this deadline once by up to six weeks.
+The application must be made immediately after the event justifying an exceptional deadline extension has occurred and addressed to the chairperson of the examination committee.
+The application must include a statement from the student's supervisor.

+(2) Three copies of the master thesis must be submitted to the examination committee before the deadline.
 The submission date must be recorded.
-If the deadline for Master's thesis submission is exceeded, the thesis is graded as "failed" (5.0), unless the student is not responsible for the deadline being exceeded. - (3) When submitting their Master's thesis, students must assure in writing that they are the author of their work and have used no sources or aids other than those indicated. - (4) The Master's thesis is assessed by two examiners in accordance with § 7 paragraph 2.
+If the deadline for master thesis submission is exceeded, the thesis is graded as "failed" (5.0), unless the student is not responsible for the deadline being exceeded.

+(3) When submitting their master thesis, students must assure in writing that they are the author of their work and have used no sources or aids other than those indicated.

+(4) The master thesis is assessed by two examiners in accordance with § 7 paragraph 2.
 One of the examiners should be the thesis supervisor; the other should be a professor.
 The grade is calculated as the mean of both evaluations.
-If the two grades of the examiners differ by more than one grade level, the chairperson of the examinations board designates a third examiner.
+If the two grades of the examiners differ by more than one grade level, the chairperson of the examination committee designates a third examiner.
 In such a case, the grade is calculated as the mean of the two best evaluations.
-The Master's thesis may, however, only be graded as "sufficient" (4.0) or higher, if two of the grades are "sufficient" (4.0) or higher.
-All assessments must be justified in writing. - (5) The evaluation period for the Master's thesis should not exceed six weeks. - (6) The Master's thesis (including presentation and defence according to § 17) corresponds to 20 credits.
+The master thesis may, however, only be graded as "sufficient" (4.0) or higher, if two of the grades are "sufficient" (4.0) or higher.
+All assessments must be justified in writing.

+(5) The evaluation period for the master thesis should not exceed six weeks.

+(6) The master thesis (including presentation and defence according to § 17) corresponds to 20 credits.

-§ 17 Presentation and defence of Master's thesis
+§ 17 Presentation and defence of master thesis

-(1) Students present their Master's thesis in an oral presentation and subsequent defence.
+(1) Students present their master thesis in an oral presentation and subsequent defence.
 In general, the presentation and defence last 30 minutes in total.
 The thesis is defended in front of an examination commission, which is composed of the following members: